GeorgeH23/word-triad-game/README.md

 ## Introduction

-"Welcome to the Word Triad Game!
+Welcome to the Word Triad Game!
 Test your word-solving skills and enjoy a collection of engaging word games.
 Unscramble words, play hangman, and guess numbers to earn points and have fun.
 Improve your vocabulary while enjoying the challenge.
-Let's jump into the world of words and start playing the Word Triad Game!"
+Let's jump into the world of words and start playing the Word Triad Game!

 ![Word Triad Game Mockup Images](documentation/word-triad-mockup.png)